-• processActivity : Activity [0..1]

-The UML activity that defines the process flow.
+• definedProcess: Activity [01] The UML activity that defines the process flow.
 This is only used for the main process class of a business process (the one that's used as a node in the navigation model).
-As an abbreviation, the activity can be encapsulated in the process class using the ownedBehavior feature.

-processProperty:ProcessProperty []{subsets ownedAttribute}

-A collection of properties that are each connected to a UI element and are used to define how input from these UI elements is handled by the process.
+As an abbreviation, the activity can be encapsulated in the process class using the ownedBehavior feature. • processProperty: A collection of properties that are each connected ProcessProperty [] to a UI element and are used to define how input {subsets ownedAttribute} from these UI elements is handled by the process. • contentClass: Class [01] The class of the content model that specifies the content of the process class . • pattern: Workflow [01] The pattern of the process modelled by this class.

-6.1.2 ProcessLink
+7.1.3 ProcessLink